jcmorrow/luma.gl/docs/api-reference/engine/animation-loop-template.md

 ### onRender

-The application overrides the `onFinalize`` method to render each frame.
+The application overrides the `onRender` method to render each frame.
 Parameters are identical to `AnimationLoopProp.onRender`.